Online Explanation Generation for Human-Robot Teaming: Online Explanation Generation (OEG)

 \section{Online Explanation Generation (OEG)}

 Prior work on explanation generation (including \cite{chakraborti2017plan}) focuses on providing the rationale behind the robot's decision making.
 It is often assumed that the explanation is provided in its entirety before the execution.
 As such, the cognitive requirement of the human for understanding the explanation is largely ignored: when complex explanations are involved (such as in cognitively demanding tasks), communicating all information at the beginning becomes impractical.
 In such cases, it is desirable to communicate explanations in an incremental fashion.
-In addition, some of the information in an explanation may become unnecessary when communicating in this way, thus further reducing the mental workload (refer to our motivating example).
 In this paper, we introduce \textit{online explanation generation} to address the above issue.
 The key idea here is to break up an explanation into multiple parts while ensuring consistency for interpretation, and communicate them separately during plan execution.
 Each part of an explanation is referred to as a {\it sub-explanation}.
 A key observation that allows us to break up an explanation is that only a part of the robot's plan needs to be explained by each sub-explanation given at a specific time step.
-Next, we discuss three variations of online explanation generation methods that satisfy different requirements.
+Next, we discuss three variations of OEG methods.